-A healthy-work life is more important than your paycheck!
+A healthy work-life is more important than your paycheck!

-Some of the activities which workaholics can do on National Workaholics Day include going on a short trip to Wonderla or going on a shopping spree to delight your senses.
+Some of the activities that workaholics can do on National Workaholics Day include going on a short trip to Wonderla or going on a shopping spree to delight your senses.
 You can also gift yourself a smartwatch or a PlayStation device.

 Here are 8 8 National Workaholic Day celebration ideas at work.

 1. Take the day off and do something productive

 We've often believed that taking a day off could somehow hinder our careers.
 An occasion like National Workaholics Day is perfectly okay to treat yourself to a well-deserved day of relaxation.

 Take a moment to delve into something that lets you express yourself creatively.
 It could be picking up a camera or capturing the world through photography.